 Mary Cady Brodie, 83, of Guy Park Avenue and formerly of Van Dyke Avenue, Amsterdam, NY; passed away Friday December 27, 2019 at St. Mary’s Healthcare in Amsterdam.

-To plant a memorial tree in honor of Mary C Brodie (Cady), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Mary C Brodie (Cady), please visit our Heartfelt Sympathies Store.

 Born in Amsterdam, NY on April 15, 1936, she was the daughter of the late William J. and Veronica Maloney Cady.